His Childhood

 Sri Kaleshwar did not speak for the first seven years of his life and would often accept only a single drop of water as his daily sustenance.
 When asked years later the reason for this unusual behavior, he said, simply, that he was absorbing cosmic energy.
 Miracles occurred around him: once his grandfather observed the divine appearance of the Goddess Saraswati standing guard over him while he slept; another time, it was a king cobra, its mantel spread, that shaded him as he napped soundly on the ground in the backyard at his grandfather’s farm.

-Sri Kaleshwar really enjoyed his time with his grandfather, who was a wealthy landowner and master fisherman.
-Sri Kaleshwar would sometimes go fishing with him and help pull in the nets.
+Sri Kaleshwar really enjoyed his time with his grandfather, who was a wealthy landowner, great healer and master fisherman.
+They would sometimes go fishing together and Sri Kaleshwar helped pull in the nets.
 However, he felt sorry for the fish and would throw them back whenever he could.
 Even as a child he showed an extraordinary compassion for all things.

-Sri Kaleshwar had a special relationship with his grandfather, who was himself a great healer.
-Everyday, he would massage his grandfather’s feet.
-During these private times, his grandfather secretly taught him about mantras and yantras (sacred diagrams).
-Often, Kaleshwar would draw the yantras on little copper sheets and give them to the village children who were ill.
+Their relationship was special and everyday he would massage his grandfather’s feet.
+During these private times his grandfather secretly taught him about mantras and yantras (sacred diagrams).
+Kaleshwar would draw the yantras on little copper sheets and give them to the village children who were ill.
 The village children experienced their healing benefits.